marcellbarsony/obsidian/Linux/General/File System/Permissions.md

 ## Sticky Bit

 Sticky bits are like locks on files within shared spaces.

-When set on a directory, the sticky bit adds an extra layer of security, ensuring that only certain individuals can modify or delete files, even if others have access to the directory.
+When set on a directory, the sticky bit adds an extra layer of security, ensuring that only certain individuals can modify or delete files, even if others have access to the directory

 <!-- Example {{{-->
 > [!example]